-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Ponchatoula is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Ponchatoula isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Ponchatoula are a mix of both white- and blue-collar jobs.
 Overall, Ponchatoula is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Ponchatoula who work in sales jobs (16.11%), office and administrative support (13.13%), and healthcare suport services (6.97%).
+There are especially a lot of people living in Ponchatoula who work in sales jobs (20.53%), office and administrative support (8.14%), and management occupations (7.93%).

-Ponchatoula is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Ponchatoula does not have a public transit system used by locals to get to and from work.

-In terms of college education, Ponchatoula is nearly on par with the US average for all cities of 21.84%: 20.32% of adults 25 and older in Ponchatoula have a bachelor's degree or advanced degree.
+The percentage of adults in Ponchatoula who are college-educated is close to the national average for all communities of 21.84%: 20.93% of the adults in Ponchatoula have a bachelor's degree or advanced degree.

 Ponchatoula is an extremely ethnically-diverse city.
 The people who call Ponchatoula home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ponchatoula residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Ponchatoula include French, German, Italian, English, and Irish.

 The most common language spoken in Ponchatoula is English.
-Other important languages spoken here include French and Polish.
+Other important languages spoken here include Spanish and Polish.